couchbase/n1k1/README.md

 that's already available at query-plan compilation time).

 - 1.2: Of note, the n1k1/*.go files are written in a careful subset of golang.
-It's all legal golang code, but it follows more rules and conventions (like the "lz" conventions) to make parsing by n1k1's intermed_build tool easy.
+It's all legal golang code, but it follows additional rules and conventions (like the "lz" conventions and directives in code comments) to make parsing by n1k1's intermed_build tool easy.

-- 2: The intermed_build tool parses the "lz" conventions and other markers (e.g., special code comments) from the n1k1/*.go source files in order to translate that interpreter code into a intermediary, helper package, called n1k1/intermed.
+- 2: The intermed_build tool parses the "lz" conventions and other markers (e.g., code comment directives) from the n1k1/*.go source files to translate that interpreter code into a intermediary, helper package, called n1k1/intermed.

 - 2.1: The n1k1/intermed package will be used later by the final n1k1
-compiler.
+query compiler.

 - 2.2: The way the intermed_build tool works is that it processes the n1k1/*.go source files line-by-line, and translates any "lz" lines